slamice/wri/hipsters/first-draft/ch04 - work.md

 She gave me the mail in a heap.
 "Read 'em and weep!" she laughed hard.

-Another week.
+Another week and no visa.
 The government shrugged and said nothing.
 They weren't thinking of me, they didn't miss me.